Non-relativistic regime and topology: topological term in the Einstein equation: Gauge freedom in the NR limit

 for any vector field $X^\mu$.
 Under a gauge transformation we have $X^\mu \ \accentset{{\T\xi}}{\longrightarrow}\ X^\mu + \lambda \xi^\mu$.
-As the difference between $\bar g_{\mu\nu}$ and $\accentset{(0)}{\bar g}_{\mu\nu}$ comes solely from diffeomorphism freedom, these two tensors have the same property, i.e. they take the form~\eqref{eq::metric_choice} in a certain (one for each) coordinate system\footnote{At first order, these coordinate systems differ by the transformation $x^\mu \ \accentset{{\T\xi}}{\longrightarrow}\ x^\mu + \lambda\xi^\mu$.}.
+As the difference between $\bar R_{\mu\nu}$ and $\accentset{(0)}{\bar R}_{\mu\nu}$ comes solely from diffeomorphism freedom, these two tensors have the same property, i.e. they take the form~\eqref{eq::Riccbar_choice} in a certain (one for each) coordinate system\footnote{At first order, these coordinate systems differ by the transformation $x^\mu \ \accentset{{\T\xi}}{\longrightarrow}\ x^\mu + \lambda\xi^\mu$.}.
 In particular, as for $\bar R_{\mu\nu}$, there exists a vector $\accentset{(0)}{G}^\mu \in {\rm ker}(\accentset{(0)}{\bar R}_{\mu\nu})$ such that $\Lie{{\accentset{(0)}{\T G}}} \accentset{(0)}{\bar R}_{\mu\nu} = 0$.\saut

-Because until now, we supposed that $\bar R_{\mu\nu}$ was independent on $\lambda$, this means that the calculation of Section~\ref{sec::Galilean_limit} and Appendix~\ref{app::dico} was performed in a specific gauge where $X^\mu = 0$.
-This is why we found in Appendix~\ref{app::dico} for the dictionary that $E$ and $F^i$ needed to vanish.
-In what follows we explain why, without the choice gauge $X^\mu = 0$, $E$ and $F^i$ do not vanish anymore.\saut
+Because until now we supposed that $\bar R_{\mu\nu}$ was independent on $\lambda$, this means that the calculation of Section~\ref{sec::Galilean_limit} and Appendix~\ref{app::dico} was performed in a specific gauge where $X^\mu = 0$.
+This is why we found in Appendix~\ref{app::dico} that $E$ and $F^i$ needed to vanish.
+In what follows we explain why, without the gauge choice $X^\mu = 0$, $E$ and $F^i$ do not vanish anymore.\saut

 In a general gauge, equation~\eqref{eq::hemoroides} takes the form

 with $\accentset{(0)}{G}^\mu \, \accentset{(0)}{\bar R}_{\mu\nu} \coloneqq 0$, and the first order equation~\eqref{eq::first_Einstein_eq} (used to derive the dictionary) becomes